-EC president Von der Leyen tells Davos countries of future “don't need oil and gas”, Ukraine’s fight is defining moment for global democracy
+EC President Von der Leyen tells Davos countries of future “don't need oil and gas”, Ukraine’s fight is defining moment for global democracy

 Reforms with aid

-The EC president also made it clear that when the war is over that Brussels expects any aid tied to concrete and comprehensive progress on putting into place long overdue reforms.
+The EC president also made it clear that when the war is over that Brussels expects any aid to be tied to concrete and comprehensive progress on putting into place long overdue reforms.

 “The reconstruction of the country should combine massive investment with ambitious reforms,” she said.

-The idea of offering Ukraine a Marshall plan has been raised before, but quickly dismissed due to the endemic corruption and the oligarch’s deeply entrenched position in the economy.
+The idea of offering Ukraine a Marshall plan has been raised before, but quickly dismissed due to the endemic corruption and the oligarchs' deeply entrenched position in the economy.

-She said the reforms should “firmly establish the rule of law and the independence of (Ukraine’s) judiciary” and help tackle corruption.
-She added, “to fight corruption and get rid of oligarchs,” in a comment that will unsettle Ukraine’s business elite.
+She said the reforms should “firmly establish the rule of law and the independence of (Ukraine’s) judiciary” and help tackle corruption, adding: “to fight corruption and get rid of oligarchs,” in a comment that will unsettle Ukraine’s business elite.

 “To build a fair, sustainable and competitive economy, and thus firmly support Ukraine in its European path.
 Ukraine belongs to the European family.
 Ukrainians have stood tall in the face of brutal violence.
 They have stood for their own freedom, but also for our values and humanity.
 We stand with them,” she said.